JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 ## GLMakie.jl {#sec:glmakie}

+`CairoMakie.jl` supplies all our needs for static 2-D images.
+But sometimes we want interactivity, specially when we are dealing with 3D images.
-Visualising data in 3D is also a common practice to gain insight from your data.
+Visualizing data in 3D is also a common practice to gain insight from your data.
+This is where `GLMakie.jl` might be helpful, since it uses OpenGL as a backend that adds interactivity and responsiveness to plots.
-A simple plot include of course, lines and points.
+Like before, a simple plot include, of course, lines and points.
 So we will start with those and since we already know how layouts work, we will put that into practice.

-### Scatters and lines
+### Scatters and Lines

 For scatter plots we have two options, the first one is `scatter(x,y,z)` and the second one is `meshscatter(x,y,z)`.
-In the first one markers don't scale in the axis directions but in the later they do, becuase they are actual geometries in 3D space.
-See next example.
+In the left one markers don't scale in the axis directions but in the later they do, because they are actual geometries in 3D space.
+See next example:

 ```
 using GLMakie